HugoBlox/theme-academic-cv/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am a researcher in the School of Software & the State Key Laboratory of CAD&CG at Zhejiang University.
+I am a tenure-track Assistant Professor in the School of Software at Zhejiang University.
 I received Ph.D.
-Degree in Computer Science from Zhejiang University under the supervision of Prof. Wei Chen.
-My research interests include visual analysis and artificial intelligence.
+Degree in Computer Science from the State Key Laboratory of CAD&CG, Zhejiang University under the supervision of Prof. [Wei Chen](http://www.cad.zju.edu.cn/home/chenwei/).
+My research interests include explainable artificial intelligence, visualization and AI alignment.
+Here is the homepage of [Visual Analytics and Intelligence Group](https://zjuvag.org) of ZJU.